opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-event.md

 {"message": "value", "response_status":"200"}
 ```

-The `ConvertEntry` processor changes the output received into the following output, where the type of `response_status` value changes from a string to an integer:
+The `ConvertEntry` processor converts the output received to the following output, where the type of `response_status` value changes from a string to an integer:

 ```json
 {"message":"value","response_status":200}